hoopdad/hoopdad.github.io/docs/ai/_posts/2026-05-27-token-efficiency-part1.md

 ![Token Efficiency as Architectural Constraint](/assets/2026/token-efficiency/token-efficiency-architectural-constraint-32x9-v2.png)

-## The forcing function: usage-based billing
+## The Forcing Function: Usage-Based Billing

 Usage-based billing makes this real in a practical sense, not just theoretical.
 The old model hid a lot: a quick question, a long autonomous coding run, and a messy prompt that re-sent half a repository could feel roughly equivalent because the billing abstraction blurred the difference.